Brian Braddock: Avengers tenure and Revolutionary War

 During an international meeting between Steve Rogers and MI13, Captain Britain was offered a job with the Avengers.
 Captain Britain accepted despite mixed reactions from his MI13 teammates.

 He then disappeared from view to fight a war in Otherworld against the demonic Goat, who had attempted to subjugate the multiverse.
 His brother Jamie, now cured of madness, was a key ally and Brian tried to cajole Betsy into joining as well.
-Relations with his sister deteriorated as the Corps tried to put her teammate Fantomex on trial for murdering a child Apocalypse, arguing that it was still a crime to kill a child for what they may become.
+Relations with his sister deteriorated as the Corps tried to put her teammate Fantomex on trial for murdering a young Apocalypse, arguing that it was still a crime to kill a child for what they may become.
 Ironically, in the end it turned out the Goat was a future version of Jamie who had been turned evil and Betsy, who had been forced to sacrifice her emotions to win in battle, stopped the villain by killing the contemporary Jamie; she then berated Brian for leaving the choice to her.
 He was left bitter by the loss and estranged from his sister.

 Later, he becomes one of the new members of the Secret Avengers.
 He left when the team disbanded after a battle with a race of robotic beings known as the Descendants.
 Relations were salvaged with Betsy after X-Force was disbanded and she admitted he had been right to try to convict Fantomex for murder, while he admitted that it had been a testament to character that Fantomex had ever been able to fight off his murderous Sentinel urges.
 He is later seen as the head of the Braddock Academy (the British answer to the Avengers Academy), running it alongside Meggan, Spitfire, Union Jack, and Elsa Bloodstone.
 One of the students is a young alternate version of himself, Kid Briton.

-At an unspecified time, Captain Britain and an army of British heroes defeated Mys-Tech in battle; the agency came close to sending all of Britain to hell in order to pay off their debts to Mephisto.
+At an unspecified time, Captain Britain and an army of British heroes defeated Mys-Tech in battle; the agency came close to sending all of Britain to hell to pay off their debts to Mephisto.
 Following the battle, S.H.I.E.L.D. was secretly called in to clean up the remains of Mys-Tech's bases and technology as MI-13 didn't have the resources to do it.
 Brian was made a member of S.H.I.E.L.D.'s European Division.
 Years later, Pete Wisdom learned about this and sarcastically remarked he was proud that Brian was acting like him.